-Although the emissions depend on several factors and therefore vary between different individuals of one kind of animal, average emission factors for each kind are used in the tier 1 methodology for all animal categories except cattle and sheep, where a Tier 2 methodolgy is used.
+Although the emissions depend on several factors and therefore vary between different individuals of one kind of animal, average emission factors for each kind are used in the tier 1 methodology for all animal categories except cattle and sheep, where a Tier 2 methodolgy is used .
 The standard deviation of the emission factors is considered to be ± 40 per cent, which is the estimate from (IPCC 2006).
-An uncertainty estimate of ± 25 per cent is used for the emission factors for cattle and sheep in the Tier 2 methodology (Volden, pers. comm.16).
+An uncertainty estimate of ± 25 per cent is used for the emission factors for cattle and sheep in the Tier 2 methodology (Volden, pers. comm.17).

 In 2001, a project was initiated to improve the estimate of the number of animals.
 This was completed in 2002.
+In 2012, a further revision of the numbers of bulls and heifers was implemented (see section 6.2.3).
 The revised data on animal populations form the basis for the emission calculations for all years.
-In 2005-2006, Statistics Norway and the Climate and Pollution Agency carried out a project in cooperation with the Norwegian University of Life Sciences, which resulted in an update of the emission estimations for cattle and sheep using a tier 2 method.
+In 2005-2006, Statistics Norway and the Norwegian Environment Agency carried out a project in cooperation with the Norwegian University of Life Sciences, which resulted in an update of the emission estimations for cattle and sheep using a tier 2 method...